rofgh/ur_to_sr_mapping/README.md

 0001001100011	D	S	Verb	Aux	O1	SR:	S	Aux	Verb	O1 0001001100011	D	S	Verb	Aux	PP	SR:	S	Aux	Verb	P	O3
 ```
 For the first example language family (0000000000100), none of the sentences are parseable.
-If the UR were parseable, the licit SR(s) would be provided, as with the second language family (0001001100011), where the srs are shown following the urs.
+If the UR were parseable, the licit SR(s) would be provided, as with the second language family (0001001100011), where the SRs are shown following the URs.

-With this structure, a learning algorithm could easily pull the UR-SR mappings from the all_all.tsv file by separating the language, force, ur and sr on each line.
+With this structure, a learning algorithm could easily pull the UR-SR mappings from the all_all.tsv file by separating the language, force, UR and SR on each line.

 ### Github Folders:
 [src](https://github.com/rofgh/Hidden-Sin/tree/master/src): these are the modules accessed by parent.py and sr_creator.py.
 Also contains [UR_writer](https://github.com/rofgh/Hidden-Sin/tree/master/src/UR_writer):  Scripts that create the URs